-The International Alliance of Indigenous nurses is a network of Indigenous nurses from across the globe.
-We work together to represent our shared and unique knowledges and our vision for health equity and self-determination for Indigenous People around the world.
+The International Alliance of Indigenous Nurses is a network of Indigenous Nurses from across the globe.
+We work together to represent our shared and unique pieces of knowledge and our vision for health equity and self-determination for Indigenous People around the world.

-The alliance seeks to advance the critical work and professional recognition of Indigenous nurses worldwide and promote health equity through a strong global identity.
-We share a commitment to continuing to honour our cultural traditions and knowledges, and to acknowledging our extraordinary stories of survival and resilience in the face of colonisation, and its historical and contemporary consequences.
+The Alliance seeks to advance the critical work and professional recognition of Indigenous Nurses worldwide and promote health equity through a strong global identity.
+We share a commitment to continuing to honour our cultural traditions and knowledge, and to acknowledging our extraordinary stories of survival and resilience in the face of colonisation, and its historical and contemporary consequences.

 Vision and mission

-Our mission is to support transformative Indigenous leadership with the nursing and health workforce, and promote Indigenous health equity, self-determination and advocacy around wider public health issues such as the Sustainable Development Goals.
+Our Mission is to support transformative Indigenous leadership with the nursing and health workforce and promote Indigenous health equity, self-determination and advocacy around broader public health issues such as the Sustainable Development Goals.

-To honour, strengthen, and highlight Indigenous knowledges within and beyond nursing; and
+- To honour, strengthen, and highlight Indigenous knowledge within and beyond nursing; and

 To support these strategies, we will work towards: